-So you’ve thought of the perfect way to train employees or customers on a new concept or skill, and now you need to create a winning training proposal to convince key stakeholders that your training solution is the best choice for their needs.
+You’ve thought of the perfect way to train employees or customers on a new concept or skill, and now you need to create a winning training proposal to convince key stakeholders your training solution is the best choice for their needs.

-They won’t have the same level of understanding about the topic as you do.
-So, it’s crucial to communicate your ideas effectively while making a sound business case.
+Since they won’t have the same level of understanding about the topic as you do — it’s crucial to communicate your ideas effectively while making a sound business case.

-This article will guide you through writing a training proposal using our specially designed template and expert tips that you can tweak to fit any situation.
+In this this article, you’ll learn how to write a training proposal using Thinkific’s specially designed template you can tweak to fit any situation.

 Skip ahead: